Creating a Solo Trip Playlist Should Be a Part of Your Trip Planning

 Vibey Moment:

-• Holiday – Little Mix: A fun bop that is perfect when the sun soaks your skin, and you want to remember the moment forever.
+- Holiday – Little Mix: A fun bop that is perfect when the sun soaks into your skin, and you want to remember the moment forever.
 Why can’t every day be a holiday?

-• Unwritten – Natasha Bedingfield: One of the most joyous, inspiring, and fun songs out there.
+- Unwritten – Natasha Bedingfield: One of the most joyous, inspiring, and fun songs out there.
 A song about taking risks and writing new chapters in your book.
-It is the perfect track for a solo trip.
+It is the perfect track to add to your travel playlist.

 Reflective Moment:

-• Clean – Taylor Swift: I love listening to “Clean” during a spring shower.
+- Clean – Taylor Swift: I love listening to “Clean” during a spring rain shower.
 It reminds me that rain is necessary and washes away our impurities.

-• Island – Miley Cyrus: “Am I stranded on an island, or have I landed in paradise?”
-Miley wrote this track for the solo traveling community.
+- Island – Miley Cyrus: “Am I stranded on an island, or have I landed in paradise?”
+I’m convinced Miley wrote this song for solo travel.
 It is the only explanation for how fitting this track is for a solo adventure.

-• No Ordinary Love – Sade: A love song?
+- No Ordinary Love – Sade: A love song?
 On a solo trip playlist??
 No Ordinary Love is not an ordinary love song.
-It is haunting and layered.
+It is haunted and layered.
 You will feel something special when you listen to this song.

 Why Should I Listen to Motivational Songs During My Solo Trip?

-Noah’s take: I can’t tell you how often I run to a train station on a solo trip, but it is nearly every trip.
+Noah’s take: I can’t tell you how often I run to a train station on a solo trip, but it seems like it is nearly every trip.

-You may not be running to the station, but I know you will feel a little tired during your solo trip.
+You may not be running to the station, but I know you will feel a little tired during your solo travels.

 I was biking on a beautiful island in Japan.
 I took a detour to see a lighthouse and suddenly added 20 miles to my trip.
 My ferry was leaving in 30 minutes.